christina-sfmn/WeatherApp/README.md

-Weather-App Project to practice JavaScript
+Weather-App project to practice JavaScript and working with APIs.